wshager/frink/README.md

 | value | <code>string</code> | The value of the node |

 #### l(children) ⇒ <code>VNode</code>
-Creates a list (AKA array) node, which can contain multiple nodes of any type.
+Creates a list (AKA array) node, which can contain multiple nodes of any type, except `document` and `attribute`.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |
 | children | <code>VNode*</code> | The children of the list (array or Sequence) |

 #### m(children) ⇒ <code>VNode</code>
-Creates a map (AKA plain object) node, which can contain multiple nodes of any type.
+Creates a map (AKA plain object) node, which can contain multiple nodes of any type, except `document` and `attribute`.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |
 | children | <code>VNode*</code> | The children of the map (array or Sequence) |

 #### d(children) ⇒ <code>VNode</code>
-Creates a document node, which can contain a single node of any other type, with the exception of processing instruction nodes.
-In general, documents aren't constructed directly, but created by the parser, or when accessing or modifying a structure.
+Creates a document node, which can contain a single node of any other type, except `document` and `attribute`, in addition to multiple processing instruction nodes.
+In general, documents aren't constructed directly, but created by the parser.

-This is a top level node, and may not be contained in *children* of other node constructors.
+This is a top level node, and may not be contained in other nodes.

 | Param  | Type                | Description  |
 | ------ | ------------------- | ------------ |